-The sun is a constant source of ultraviolet light that bombards your skin and is either reflected or absorbed.
+How Does the Sun Damage Your Skin?The sun is a constant source of ultraviolet light that bombards your skin and is either reflected or absorbed.
 Bits of ultraviolet light, or UV rays that are reflected cannot harm your skin.
 However, any UV rays that are absorbed by your skin can cause a reaction in your body that leads to semi-permanent or permanent damage.

-Sun exposure is the cause of most of the changes to our skin that we believe is a normal part of aging.
+What happens when you stay in the sun too long?Sun exposure is the cause of most of the changes to our skin that we believe is a normal part of aging.
 The sun’s UV light damages fibers in our skin, called elastin, over time.
 When these fibers begin to break down, a person’s skin can stretch, sag, and lose the ability to go back to the same way it was.
 The time spent in the sun also causes skin to tear and bruise more easily, which can mean it takes longer to heal.
 You may not see the effects of sun damage on your skin when you’re young, but it will show up later in your life as you age.
 Signs of sun damage to skin include:

 - Age spots

 - Sagging skin

 What is ultraviolet light?UV light is light of a different spectrum than that of the visible spectrum we see every day.
 It works the same as any other type of light – it’s either absorbed or reflected.
 Darker colors absorb more light than lighter colors.
 When ultraviolet light hits our skin, it has a chance to be reflected immediately by the outermost layer of skin, the stratum corneum.
 If the UV rays are not reflected, they move into the epidermis, or the second layer of skin.
 Here, your body houses a special protective pigment called melanin that is activated when it makes contact with UV rays.